zusizusi/autoware.universe/planning/behavior_velocity_planner/autoware_behavior_velocity_roundabout_module/README.md

 ## Attention area

-The attention area in the roundabout is defined as the set of lanes that are conflicting with ego path and their preceding lanes up to `common.attention_area_length` meters.
+The attention area for a roundabout is defined as the lanelets within the Roundabout regulatory element that conflict with the ego path, together with their preceding lanelets up to common.attention_area_length meters upstream.
+The attention area is used to determine which objects are relevant for collision checking when ego is about to enter the roundabout.

 ## Stoplines